Course three week one github flow

 Key points to note are:

-branch is code that is ready to be deployed to a production site and should be well tested.git checkout -b myfeature
+masterbranch is code that is ready to be deployed to a production site and should be well tested. - When working on a feature create a new branch like so

-is used to actually create the new branch.
-It's important to create a descriptively named branch to make it obvious what the feature is about.git push origin myfeature
+git checkout -b myfeaturefor example.
+The-bis used to actually create the new branch.
+It’s important to create a descriptively named branch to make it obvious what the feature is about. - Commit to that branch locally and regularly push to the same named branch on GitHub.
+This can be done like so

 Another great feature is that if I get a comment in the pull request conversations saying code needs fixed then I can push again to that feature branch with the corrections and the new commits will show in the conversation.